Logotype for High Liner Foods Inc

 Outlook and guidance

-• Management expects to deliver solid financial results for the first half and full year 2025, with confidence in both top and bottom line growth and continued EBITDA growth.
+• Management expects to deliver solid financial results for the first half and full year 2025, with confidence in both top and bottom line growth and continued Adjusted EBITDA growth.

 • Volume growth for the year is still expected to be in the mid-single digits, with contract manufacturing stabilizing.